watou/vera-nest/README.md

 ## Thanks ##

 `futzle`, `garretwp`, `guessed`, `RichardTSchaefer` and others on the forum for their kind assistance.
+`hugheaves` for his `decompressScript` shell script workaround for the problem with deploying compressed modules and for providing his open-source plugin for a different make/model thermostat.

 ## Future Plans ##